umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/Load-Balancing/index.md

 ## Flexible load balancing

 With Umbraco version 7.3.0, load balancing is easier than ever before.
-Setting up a load balanced environment is reasonably easy to achieve and can be done with only a few configuration file changes.
+Setting up a load balanced environment is achievable with a few configuration file changes.

 [Full documentation is available here](flexible.md)